 About the event

 - key employment law decisions from the last six months and how these might impact on your practices; and

 - important legislative and Government policy developments that are relevant to HR.

-In our case law update, we will consider three recent EAT decisions exploring:
+In our case law update, we will consider four recent court decisions exploring: